 The worry about developing dementia is common; and increasing, as Alzheimer’s has gained increasing awareness, leading to worries about our own possible decrease of functionality and independence, along with memory difficulties.
 Additionally, it raises questions about future care and living arrangements, if the time should come that support is needed to stay safe and to take care of daily needs.

-Nonetheless, it’s important to understand that there are multiple triggers for forgetfulness which happen to be completely unconnected to Alzheimer’s, and some amount of memory impairment is simply part and parcel of aging.
+While Alzheimer’s and forgetfulness can appear similar, it’s important to understand that there are multiple triggers for forgetfulness which happen to be completely unconnected to Alzheimer’s, and some amount of memory impairment is simply part and parcel of aging.
 Recent statistics show that only 5% of older adults ages 71 – 79 actually have dementia, although that number increases to 37% for people aged 90 and over.

 The first step is to consult with your primary care physician about any cognitive impairment you are experiencing, so you can receive a detailed diagnosis and treatment.
 Prior to your appointment, make a note of details such as: